Interpreting the Weight Space of Customized Diffusion Models: Introduction

 \section{Introduction}

 Generative models have emerged as a powerful tool to model our rich visual world.
-In particular, the latent space of single-step generative models, such as Generative Adversarial Networks (GANs)~\cite{gans, stylegan1}, has been shown to linearly encode meaningful concepts in the output images.
-For instance, linear directions in GANs encode different attributes (e.g., gender or age of faces) and can be composed for multi-attribute image edits~\cite{interfacegan, harkonen2020ganspace, jahanian2019steerability}.
-Alas, in multi-step generative models, like diffusion models~\cite{sohl2015deep, ddpm}, such a linear latent space is yet to be found.
+In particular, the latent space of single-step generative models, such as generative adversarial networks (GANs)~\cite{gans, stylegan1}, has been shown to linearly encode meaningful concepts in the output images.
+For instance, datasets of latent vectors were used to discover linear directions in the GAN latent space encoding different attributes (e.g., gender or age of faces)~\cite{interfacegan, harkonen2020ganspace}.
+Even earlier, datasets of images and keypoints were leveraged to discover subspaces of facial shape and appearance~\cite{BlanzVetter, rowland1995manipulating}.

-Recently introduced personalization approaches, such as Dreambooth~\cite{dreambooth} or Custom Diffusion~\cite{customdiffusion}, may hint at where such an interpretable latent space can exist in diffusion models.
+We aim to extend this even further, using datasets of model weights instead datasets of images or latents.
+Can we discover such interpretable subspaces in the model weights themselves?
+Recently introduced personalization approaches, such as Dreambooth~\cite{dreambooth} or Custom Diffusion~\cite{customdiffusion}, may hint that this is the case.
 These methods aim to learn an instance of a subject, such as a person's visual identity.
-Rather than searching for a latent code that represents an identity in the input noise space, these approaches customize diffusion models by fine-tuning on subject images, which results in identity-specific model weights.
+Rather than searching for a latent code that represents an identity in the input noise space, these approaches customize diffusion models by fine-tuning on subject-specific images, which results in identity-specific model weights.
 We therefore hypothesize that a latent space can exist {\em in the weights themselves.}